 A new skincare trend that is gaining traction in the beauty sphere is the oil cleansing method.
-It’s simple – Take your favourite organic oil, such as olive oil, coconut oil, or jojoba oil, then massage it gently into your face for one to two minutes.
-The oil works as a great makeup remover and also picks the dirty out of your pores.
+It’s simple – Take your favourite organic oil, such as olive oil, coconut oil, or jojoba oil, then massage it gently into your face and neck for one to two minutes.
+The oil works as a great makeup remover and also picks the dirt out of your pores.
 Your complexion is therefore left clean and hydrated.
 Oil cleansing might not be suitable for all skin-types, so make sure to patch test first, and be careful with harsher oils like tea tree!

-Now that we know the damage to our oceans cause by plastic microbeads, face scrubs containing the problem particles are definitely out of the question.
+Now that we know the damage to our oceans caused by plastic microbeads, face scrubs containing the problematic particles are definitely out of the question.

 But it’s super quick, cheap, and easy to make your own face scrub out of ingredients you can find in your pantry!

 Pacifica has a number of affordable, vegan and cruelty-free face masks.
-Their Hot Vegan Probiotic & Spice Rehab Mask is the perfect antidote for when your skin is a bit under the weather.
-It combines coconut water, black pepper, ginger and Ayurvedic herbs to purify, therefore brightening and re-balancing stressed skin.
+Their Stress Rehab Coconut & Caffeine Facial Mask is the perfect antidote for when your skin is a bit under the weather.
+It combines coconut, caffeine, green tea, and turmeric to purify, therefore brightening and re-balancing stressed skin.

 Have a spare minute?
 That’s how long it will take you to whip up one of these easy face masks out of ingredients you can find in your kitchen.